School Bus Driver

 How do i get a bus driver to stop in front of my property which is a designated bus stop.
 He just refuses to drive down a few 100 yards cause its easier to back up and turn around if he doesnt?

-Asked by Angryinarkansas about 10 years ago
+Asked by Angryinarkansas over 10 years ago

 "My sons bus driver says to be waiting on him in someone elses driveway a 8th of a mile up the road.
 No other kids get on when my son does.
 Waiting means stand there for possibly 30mins cause this bus doesnt come at a regular time."